paulboal/tdwi-accelerate-2017-python/GETTING_SETUP.md

 > https://github.com/paulboal/tdwi-accelerate-2017-python/archive/master.zip

+Consider putting this folder in your Home directory or under _Documents_ on Windows.
 Note where this directory is on your machine.
 You'll need to know that location in order to start up the Jupyter web notebook correctly.

 # Getting Jupyter Started